Watchdog Signal and Timer Setup

 -

-Watchdog Start Delay [s]: The watchdog timer activates 30 seconds after system start (once measurement mode is initiated).
+Watchdog Start Delay [s]: The watchdog timer activates 30 seconds after system start.
 This start delay can be extended if required.

 -